Faucet Repair

 You wake up first.
 You stretch your legs and clock the sweetest friction.
 You deflate into a new day.”

 Oddly, the planet that has exploded into thousands of smaller islands is the world of rock climbing.
 Specifically, indoor rock climbing gyms.
 Even more precisely, Sender One in Los Angeles, where Grey climbs.
-It only took one visit—I went with him and Tessa for a couple hours earlier this month and the floodgates opened.
+It only took one visit—I went with him and Tessa for a couple hours last month and the floodgates opened.

 Firstly, the visuals.
 If big rock candy mountains shooting towards the sky with tons of planar changes along the way weren’t dramatic enough, they’re pocked with hundreds of multicolored holds ranging from tiny pink gumdrops to suitcase-sized black monoliths.
 Marked with tags identifying the difficulty of color-coordinated routes, they’re a chromatic choose-your-own-adventure-to-the-summit display.
 The fact that everyone can see your choice as you stand under these rainbow proposals lays a core question bare: will you choose the comfortable path or risk public failure (perhaps even humiliation) on the more challenging one?